ollie314/workbench/README.md

 $ cd workbench/server/workers
 $ ./runtests
 </pre>
+**Note:** If when running the worker tests you get some errors like 'MagicError: regexec error 17, (illegal byte sequence)' it's an issue with libmagic 5.17, revert to libmagic 5.16:

 Full pipeline tests (clients exercise a larger set of components)
 <pre>
 $ cd workbench/clients